Mansions/website-docs/en/linux.md

 You should get a message saying **The import was successful**.

-After that is done, you can start the client up, and log in with your Ripple credentials.
+After that is done, you can start the client up, and log in with your Mansion credentials.